xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 and it forces any expansion of meaning to occur behind explicit contracts, not as ambient authority.

 #### C.9.9 The Missing Operators: why the boundary refuses “global closure” (lens)
-Under the ΠΩ lens, the most dangerous move is not violence.
+Under the $\Pi\Omega$ lens, the most dangerous move is not violence.
 It is **globalization at the boundary**.

 A boundary that admits “global closure” operators as *default admissibility primitives* tends to drift into a hidden throne: